ktafakkori/feloopy/documentation/Syntax.md

         * Alternatives: `positive_variable | add_positive_variable`

         * Optional.
-If your mathematical model does contain, need to be represented using positive decision values.
+If your mathematical model does contain, needs to be represented using positive decision values.

     * `model_object.fvar(name, dim=0, b=[None, None])`